Recoveries from removal companies: part 1 – heads of claim

 The terms of the removals contract are subject to the normal rules of contract law.
 If a removal company tries to avoid liability by relying on contractual terms, you will need to assess whether those terms are reasonable in the circumstances, whether they have been properly brought to the customer’s attention and whether on the facts they have been properly incorporated into the contract.

 As a general rule, courts are less critical of clauses limiting liability than of clauses seeking to exclude liability altogether.
-A removals company may succeed in persuading a court that it is reasonable to have limitation clauses, since they are needed so that they can obtain insurance in the first place.
+Removal companies may succeed in persuading a court that it is reasonable to have limitation clauses, since they are needed so that they can obtain insurance in the first place.
 The reasonableness of a limitation clause is likely to depend on how much emphasis or notice the company has given to this clause.

 Burden of proof